emilyalcazar1/PolyPlas/README.md

 # **POLYPLAS v1.0.0**

 ## An open-source educational python program for topology optimization considering von Mises elastoplasticity.
-Instructions are listed below, see publication BLANK for more details.
+Instructions are listed below, see publication [HERE](https://link.springer.com/article/10.1007/s00158-025-04055-2) for more details.

 Ensure you have the following already installed prior to the next steps:
 - Python 3.10 or higher